 If you’re wondering how to prevent altitude sickness on the Lares Trek – we’ve found that the best thing you can do is to take a couple of days to explore the city of Cuzco and take a gentle bike ride in the Sacred Valley before you begin your hike.
 This will get your body used to the thinner air, by staying active but at a less strenuous pace.
-This is why you’ll notice that the best tour operators – who have been running trips in Peru for decades, will offer a 7 day guided trek to Machu Picchu… opposed to the shorter 4 day / 3 night option.
+This is why you’ll notice that the best tour operators – who have been running trips in Peru for decades, will offer a 7 or 10 day guided trek to Machu Picchu… opposed to the shorter 4 day / 3 night option.
 Their cases of altitude sickness are far less than the shorter trips, meaning everyone is more relaxed along the way, getting a far greater connection to the local Peruvian culture and spending more time soaking in the stunning Andean mountain vistas.
 It’s a simple formula that works well.

 Day 1: Cusco – Lares – Cuncani

 Maximum altitude : 3883 m / 12739 ft

 Minimum altitude : 3260 m / 10695 ft

 Distance Travelled : 8.04 km / 4.99 ml

 Approximate Walking Time : 5h30

 Day 2: Cuncani – Paso de Pumahuanca – Paccha